Maystra/fastapi-nextjs-template/README.md

 - **Zustand**: A small, fast, and scalable state management solution for React.
 - **Docker**: Containerization for consistent development and deployment environments.
 - **Docker Compose**: Simplifies multi-container Docker applications.
+- **Traefik**: Allows to make application public on Internet, handles TLS and IP whitelist for dev stand.
+- **Dozzle**: Provides logs for all deployed docker containers.
+- **GitHub Actions**: Allows to deploy prod (attached to main branch) and dev (attached to dev branch) stands to remote server automatically on commits.

 ## Getting Started